 "We must be diligent in our efforts to find as much tangible evidence as possible since our victim is not in a position to tell us what happened to her," Andrews said in a statement.
 "It is in the interest of justice to see that no stone is left unturned."

 Atlanta television station WAGA has also reported that police were investigating the case:

 Kelly Hamilton says she was out of town when she learned about injuries to her daughter Ashley's feet and face.

 "Her mouth was busted and her tooth was knocked out," Hamilton said.

 Family members say the autistic woman is developmentally on par with a 2-year-old child.
 They don't know who is responsible and say they remain stunned anyone could or would harm the helpless woman.

 "The night I got home, there was no swelling or any bruising on her eye that had shown up.
-The doctors said that it would take 24 hours for
+The doctors said that it would take